 The Sustainable Economies Law Center is partnering with the Social Justice Learning Institute, Slow Food California and Ubuntu Green to pass AB 2561, the California Neighborhood Food Act, through the State Legislature.
 Our bill is supported by many other organizations and enterprises as well.

-The bill would require that tenants of single family homes and duplexes have the right to grow produce on the rental property as long as it does not create trip-and-fall risks or other hazards.
-It allows the landlord to require an additional security deposit to cover for costs associated with restoring landscaping to its original state after the tenant moves out if the tenant does not restore it.
+The bill would require that tenants of single family homes and duplexes have the right to grow produce in their backyard in portable containers as long as it does not create trip-and-fall risks or other hazards.
+It allows the landlord to place restrictions on the location and number of containers.
 A note on the latest amendments to this section.

 Homeowners' Association member rights:

-The bill would make it illegal for a homeowners’ association contract to prohibit or unreasonably restrict the use of private (not shared) property for growing produce and having occasional on-site sales.
+The bill would make it illegal for a homeowners’ association contract to prohibit or unreasonably restrict the use of backyards of private (not shared) property for growing produce.

 Please email Neil@theselc.org.